Rigby Swift: Judge

-In June 1920 he received an invitation from Lord Birkenhead, the Lord Chancellor, to become a judge of the High Court of Justice.
+In June 1920 he received an invitation from Lord Birkenhead, the Lord Chancellor, to become a judge of the High Court.
 He was formally appointed on 21 June, along with Edward Acton, and was knighted on 12 August.
 When appointed he was 46, and was the youngest High Court judge at that time.
 His appointment was considered a good one by the press; The Times wrote that "no appointment could be met with greater approval - we might even say enthusiasm - in the legal profession and among the public than that of Mr. Rigby Swift", while the Daily Mail wrote that "Mr. Rigby Swift has long been marked out for judgeship".
 After 1934 he occasionally sat as an additional judge in the Court of Appeal of England and Wales.

 In 1934 in court during a libel action brought by Aleister Crowley (after a statement that Crowley practised black magic), black and white magic were solemnly discussed in court before Mr Justice Swift.
 The plaintiff said that he had founded a community in Sicily for the purpose of studying white magic.